AoshiW/Kunc.RiotGames/src/Kunc.RiotGames.Lor.DeckCodes/README.md

 List<DeckCard> deck2 = deckEncoder.GetDeckFromCode<DeckCard>(code);
 ```

-You can also use your own class, all you have to do is implement 2 interface\
+You can also use your own class instead of the `DeckItem`, all you have to do is implement these 2 interface\
 `IDeckCard` - to get deck from code\
 `IReadOnlyDeckCard` - to get the code from the deck
 ```cs